NDSU-Geddes-Lab/cultured-microbe-identification/README.md

 - Store the `BC_to_well2.csv` file in `cultured-microbe-identification` folder.
 - Go to the Rstudio, Click on the drop down menu named as "Project: (None)" and select "New Project".
 - Click on the "Existing Directory".
 Click on the "Browse".
 Select the `cultured-microbe-identification` folder created in the beginning.
-- After doing this successfully, there should be `input` sub-folder, `output` sub-folder, `BC_to_well2.csv`, `filter_purity.R`, `main_workflow.Rmd` and
-`process_dada2_seqtab.py` in the right bottom panel on the Rstudio.
+- After doing this successfully, there should be `input` sub-folder, `output` sub-folder, `BC_to_well2.csv`, `filter_purity.R`, and `main_workflow.Rmd` in the right bottom panel on the Rstudio.

 ### Explanation of scripts execution:

-This paragraph is only an explanation of what is happening inside R-script and Python script and is meant for understanding an overview.
+This paragraph is only an explanation of what is happening inside the R scripts and is meant for understanding an overview.

 Once you read this explanation, then proceed to next section of this page on instructions to actual execution.